Alignak-monitoring/alignak/doc/source/05_thebasics/configure-alignak.rst

        * arbiter: 7770 (the arbiter configuration will be seen later)

     * host: IP interface to listen on.
 The default 0.0.0.0 means all interfaces.
     * user: User used by the daemon to run.
-By default shinken.
+By default alignak.
     * group: Group of the user.
-By default shinken.
+By default alignak.
     * idontcareaboutsecurity: If set to 1, you can run it under the root account.
 But seriously: do not do this.
 The default is 0 of course.
     * daemon_enabled : If set to 0, the daemon won't run.
 For example, in distributed setups where you only need a poller.
     * use_ssl=0